How a TLSO Brace Can Help Treat Scoliosis

 Contact us today with your questions or to schedule an initial evaluation.
 Durrett’s Orthotics & Prosthetics has two convenient locations in Edgewood, KY, and Lawrenceburg, IN, and proudly serves Erlanger, Florence, Covington, Fort Thomas, Union, Walton, Edgewood, Oakbrook, Taylorsport, Fort Mitchell, Hebron, Beaverlick, Burlington, Belleview, Independence, Newport, Verona, Elsmere, KY, and Cincinnati, OH.

-A woman with a prosthetic leg walks with a man near Edgewood, KY
+A child with a prosthetic leg hugging her mother in a playroom near Edgewood, KY, and Lawrenceburg,

 Show More